 Freeze Cheese: Buy On Sale or Bulk Buy

-Watch your flyers with apps such as Reebee, and when you find your cheese on sale – buy a few extra packages to last you until the next sales cycle ( usually 3 months)
+Watch your flyers with apps such as Reebee, and when you find your cheese on sale – buy a few extra packages to last you until the next sales cycle ( usually three months)

 More on Shredded Cheese Below!

-Can You freeze Cheese Singles?
+Can You freeze KRAFT Cheese Singles?

 Can you Freeze Shredded Cheese?

 Money Tip – Generally, I don’t buy Shredded cheese – it’s always cheaper to shred your own!
-I only ever purchase it if I am in a pinch and don’t have any thawed out for a certain dish last minute.
+I only ever purchase it if I am in a pinch and don’t have any thawed for a particular dish last minute.
 You pay for the convenience of not having to do the work yourself.

-If you plan to freeze cheese to use later on a pizza, shred your cheese first and then freeze it in the quantities you are will need later.
+If you plan to freeze cheese to use later on a pizza, shred your cheese first and then freeze it in the quantities you need later.
 You can also spread the shredded cheese out on a pan and freeze it like this to avoid clumping.
-Once the cheese is frozen, just slide it into a bag.
+Once the cheese is frozen, slide it into a bag.
 Make sure to put the date on the bag before storing it in the freezer.

 How to freeze Cheese Cubes